mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 - **Result**: I worked 35-40 hours per week, a reduction from previous years, and traveled more than ever
 - **Grade**: B-

 It's not 20 hours, but I did work significantly less in 2023 than 2022.
-I did a lot of personal and work travel, so I was "out of the office" for about five weeks, and things still went smoothly.
+I did a lot of personal and work travel, so I was "out of the office" for about five weeks cumulatively, and things still went smoothly.

 My workday used to start whenever I woke up, usually 7 or 8am, and end when I ate dinner at 6:30pm, with breaks for breakfast, lunch, and exercise.
 This year, I moved the end time up to 5:30pm, and that made a big difference in feeling like I had time to unwind and do non-work things in the evening.
 In 2022, it frequently felt like I was ending the day without getting to everything I wanted, whereas in 2023, I frequently felt like I got to everything I needred to.